16 Fruit Trees for Zone 3 with Great Tasting Fruit!

 Typically a plant that is hardy to zone 3 can take winter temperatures as low as -40°F/-40°C. A plant that is hardy to zone 2 can take -50°F/-45°C. Zone 4 is winter temperatures between -20°/-30°C and -30°F/-35°C. While you may be able to grow plants that are classified as a zone higher than you have, in a test year you may lose your plants.
 Typically if you are growing plants that are rated for a zone higher than what you have, you will need to offer extra winter protection to those plants, to get them through the winter.

 Can you give the plant what it needs?

-When making a decision about what varieties of fruit and nuts to invest in, you need to have more information than just the plant hardiness zone for your area.
+When deciding what varieties of fruit and nuts to invest in, you need to have more information than just the plant hardiness zone for your area.

 - What is the height and breadth of the mature plant?

 - Can you provide it with enough sun and water for its needs?